 Though not quite as intense as UFC fights or other forms of mixed martial arts, karate was huge in the 80s and beyond.
 The Karate Kid was a large part of that and has influenced the fighting genre even years beyond.
 It’s one of the most iconic films that has influenced movies and TVs well beyond its less than satisfactory sequels.
 It has even spurred a cult following of the Netflix series, Cobra Kai, which is worth checking out if you were a diehard fan of the original movie.

 Main Cast: Ralph Macchio, Pat Morita, Elisabeth Shue

 IMDb Rating: 7.3

 Based on the true story of Micky Ward, The Fighter is all about a young boxer struggling to escape the shadow of his older half-sibling.
-His older brother, Dicky, who has fallen from greatness due to drugs and crime takes on Nicky as his personal trainer and coach to help him achieve his dreams of greatness.
+His older brother, Dicky (Christian Bale), who has fallen from greatness due to drugs and crime takes Micky (Mark Wahlberg) on as his student to help him achieve his dreams of greatness.
 The juxtaposition of a great fighter as he falls from grace while his younger brother rises through the ranks is a classic story, but the actors in the film make it seem like something entirely unique.